rgrrrrrba/rgrrrrrba.github.io/resume.md

 Designed the architecture and performed early POC development of a system that integrated BTLE beacons with a mobile app and a server, which receives and processes BTLE proximity events.
 The system can execute different actions such as sending an email, triggering an app notification, or calling a web hook, based on a dynamic set of configurable rules which are run through a rules engine.
 Led the team through further development of the system, to the point where it was working successfully in an alpha test environment using real beacons and a basic POC React Native phone app.

-Unfortunately, the company was wound up at this point, stopping further development.
+Unfortunately, the startup was wound up at this point, stopping further development.

 ### 2016 | Ideacraft